What does explicit, systematic, and sequential teaching look like?

 Explicit teaching means that what you are teaching is clearly explained and defined.
 Expectations are clear and stated at the beginning of the lesson.
 Information is broken into manageable chunks.
 Students may make discoveries through guided activities and Socratic questioning, or teachers may directly teach and model.
 There are routines in place that are predictable and provide opportunities for practice and error correction.
 The amount of practice is easily adjustable to meet the needs of individual learners.
 Assessment is ongoing.
 In addition to providing feedback, it informs future instruction.

 Explicit teaching avoids having the child process numerous directions.
 This supports students who may struggle with working memory or attention by helping to manage the cognitive load.
-Clear and careful language supports students who are English Language Learners.
+The clear and careful language supports students who are English Language Learners.

-Explicit teaching happens repeatedly through an Orton Gillingham lesson.
+Explicit teaching happens repeatedly through an Orton-Gillingham lesson.
 If the lesson objective is to learn the consonant digraph th, then you as the teacher might begin the lesson by stating that they were going to be learning a new sound today.
-Perhaps reviewing a known consonant digraph such as sh and reviewing how 2 letters make 1 sound.
+Perhaps reviewing a known consonant digraph such as sh and reviewing how two letters make one sound.
 You lead children through a process of guided discovery drawing their attention to different aspects of the target sound.
 You might ask the student to repeat the words thin and thick and identify the sound they hear at the beginning.

-Next steps might be to model the letter formation, direct student’s motions through words and practice the formation of the two letters in the digraph th using different media.
+The next steps might be to model the letter formation, direct students’ motions through words, and practice the formation of the two letters in the digraph th using different media.
 Students are given the opportunity to read this phonogram in the context of words and sentences and write the sound in the context of words and sentences, before finally reading a story or passage containing this targeted skill.

 At each step, you as the teacher guide, model, and support the student in a gradual release model of practice such as I do, we do, you do, or by using varying levels of scaffolded supports.
 Your students are not left to guess the objective.
 They have clear directions and tasks to help them make discoveries and connections in their learning.

-Other systematizations might include follow a particular organizational took for organizing writing and dictation.
+Other systematizations might include following a particular organizational tool for organizing writing and dictation.
 Feedback is timely and error correction happens at point of difficulty with additional immediate practice.

 Reading selections and activities are made to support the targeted skill.
 Additional time is given to specific skills that the student needs more time to achieve mastery.
 Review is often integrated into lessons in such a way as to activate prior knowledge to support the new concept being introduced.